 There are hundreds (thousands, even!) of free places to camp all over BC.
 Here’s my guide to finding them and how to camp for free in British Columbia, Canada

-So many provinces and kilometres, but where to go?
+So many provinces and kilometres to travel across PEI, Nova Scotia, New Brunswick, Newfoundland, Quebec and Ontario, but where to go?
 Here is just a taste of the amazing places to visit in Eastern Canada this year.

 Hiking the Myra Canyon trestles is a must do experience while in the Kelowna area!
 Read more about our autumn hiking experience on the Kettle Valley Rail Trail plus everything you need to know to do the same